Grandparent Rights in Virginia

 - Where Only One Parent Objects.
 In cases where only one parent objects to grandparent visitation with the child, the court will bypass the first step (actual harm without grandparent visitation) and move directly to the second step of determining whether visitation with the grandparent is in the child’s best interests.
 In many cases the objecting parent and grandparent(s) are able to eventually reach a visitation agreement, rather than putting the question of grandparent visitation to the court to decide.

 Custody and visitation cases involving grandparents vs. natural parents can raise complex issues.
 Whether you are the grandparent or the parent, be sure to review the facts of your case with an experienced family law attorney.
-The custody lawyers at Livesay & Myers have years of experience with grandparent custody and visitation cases in the courts of Northern Virginia.
+The custody attorneys at Livesay & Myers, P.C. have years of experience with grandparent custody and visitation cases.
+From our five convenient office locations, we represent clients across Northern Virginia.
 Contact us to schedule a consultation today.